 - Eye strain: With the dark interface enabled, you can work with your device for longer periods, without suffering from eye strain, especially when using the device in dark or dimmer environments.

-Another new feature coming to Android Q is Live Caption, which will automatically add subtitles to videos, podcasts, and audio messages.
+Another new feature found in Android 10 is Live Caption, which automatically adds subtitles to videos, podcasts, and audio messages.
 These captions are in real time and system-wide so they aren't limited to specific applications.
 The Live Caption text box can be resized and moved around the screen.
 Live Caption will not only be helpful for users who find themselves in situations where audio isn't an option, but what's even more important is Live Caption will be a boon to the hearing impaired.

-Android Q will becompatible.
+Android 10 will becompatible.
 That means as soon as the infrastructure is rolled out, Android 10 will be ready to make use of the new technology.